 Historical overview

-Requires intermediate level experience (ability to forge weld), please ask for details.
-Session limited to four students, with each provided with their own work station.
+Requires intermediate level experience (ability to forge weld / basic bladesmithing skills), (see Course Requirements).
+Session limited to TWO students only, with each provided with their own work station.
 Your instructor is professional blacksmith Darrell Markewitz of the Wareham Forge.
 Please look over Darrell's past work with Bladesmithing and Historic Reproductions.

 Each student will be provided with a previously made billet of layered steel to forge out to their chosen blade profile.
 You will be guided through the process of preparing, forge welding, drawing out and re-welding an additional billet.
 Students may chose between working with the flat stack (Damasus) or pattern welded (Norse) traditions.
 Although emaphasis will be on hand forging methods, students will be able to employ an air hammer to speed the work of drawing out.
 The stress of this program is forging rather than finishing.